rweather/generic-front-panel/README.md

 resistor arrays.
 However, you could fit 8 regular resistors side by side instead.

+The front panel draws about 250mA from the 5V rail when all 48 segments in the 7-segment displays and the power LED are lit.
+About 5mA per segment.

 ## Schematic and gerber files

 * [PDF of the schematic](schematics/Generic_Front_Panel/PDF/Generic_Front_Panel.pdf)